taimoor1234567/database-lab-engine/README.md

 ## How to contribute
 ### Give the project a star
-Please support the project giving a GitHub/GitLab star:
+The easiest way to contribute is to give the project a GitHub/GitLab star:

 ![Add a star](./assets/star.gif)

 ### Mention that you use DLE
+Please post a tweet mentioning [@Database_Lab](https://twitter.com/Database_Lab) or share the link to this repo in your favorite social network.

+If you are actively using DLE at work, think where could you mention it.
+The best way of mentioning is using graphics with a link.
 Brand assets can be found in the `./assets` folder.
 Feel free to put them to your documents, slide decks, application and website interfaces to show that you use DLE.

 HTML snippet for lighter backgrounds:
 <p>